jorgebucaran/hyperapp/docs/vnodes.md

 }
 ```

-The virtual DOM engine consumes a virtual node and produces a DOM tree.
+The VDOM engine consumes a virtual node to produce a DOM tree.

 ```html
 <div id="app">